SirLynix/obs-kinect/README.md

 ## I have to get really far away from the Kinect for the green screen to work!

-Kinect v1 depth range is about 80-400cm in front of it, but you can enable near mode to bring it to 40-200cm
+Kinect v1 depth range is about 80-400cm in front of it, but if you have a Kinect for Windows you can enable near mode to bring it to 40-200cm.

 Kinect v2 depth range is about 50-500cm in front of it.

 This range is a physical limitation, there's not much I can do about it.

+## (KinectV1) Near mode doesn't change anything

+It seems Kinect for 360 doesn't support near mode, as it was introduced by Kinect for Windows.
+There's not much I can do about it.

 ## (KinectV1) Having both a color and a infrared source at the same time doesn't seem to work, my color source look weird